wir3z/hubitat/owntracks-hubitat/README.md

 	- Their Hubitat device will only display presence information.
 	- If using the secondary hub connection, you will need to select these members as private on that hub.

-## Configure Region Arrived/Departed Notifications
+## Configure Stale Members and Region Arrived/Departed Notifications
+- Select device(s) to get notifications when members stop reporting locations and go stale.
+	- Notification will be sent once-per day.
 - Global enable/disable of notification devices.
 	- Select notification devices that can be used to receive notifications.
 	- Disabling a device will stop ALL member notifications, without changing each member, below.